-If the end of the search list is reached without the target subroutine having been found, or if the ENTRY\$ list has been improperly installed or altered, the dynamic linking mechanism signals the condition LINKAGE_FAULT\$.
+If the end of the search list is reached without the target subroutine having been found, or if the ENTRY\$ list has been altered or improperly installed, the dynamic linking mechanism signals the condition LINKAGE_FAULT\$.
 The linkage fault normally produces an error message such as the following:

 Error: condition "LINKAGE_FAULT\$" raised at 4243(3)/1031.
 Entry name "GET_LINE" not found while attempting to resolve dynamic link from procedure "FIND_NUM".
-FRI
+ER!